2023 Hamburg shooting: Reactions

 On the advice of the security authorities, the Hamburg congregations of Jehovah's Witnesses began conducting their services digitally.

 On their website, the Jehovah's Witnesses expressed their "deep sorrow" about the fatal shooting.
-A funeral service was held on 25 March 2023 and was attended by up to 4,000 members of the faith community, including 50 Hamburg congretioners, relatives and survivors, as well as representatives of the Jehovah's Witnesses' World Headquarters and the Central Europe branch.
+A funeral service was held on 25 March 2023 and was attended by up to 4,000 members of the faith community, including 50 Hamburg congregants, relatives and survivors, as well as representatives of the Jehovah's Witnesses' World Headquarters and the Central Europe branch.
 Representatives from politics and the authorities, including Mayor Peter Tschentscher, had also been invited.

 The Catholic and Protestant churches expressed their sympathy.
 On 19 March 2023, the Archdiocese of Hamburg, the Evangelical Lutheran Church in Northern Germany and the Working Group of Christian Churches in Hamburg held an ecumenical memorial service in the main Protestant Church of Saint Peter.
 Representatives of Jehovah's Witnesses supported the commemoration but did not take part themselves.